awsdocs/aws-lambda-developer-guide/doc_source/provisioned-concurrency.md

  If you change the version that an alias points to, Lambda deallocates the provisioned concurrency from the old version and allocates it to the new version\.
 You can add a routing configuration to an alias that has provisioned concurrency\.
 For more information, see [Lambda function aliases](configuration-aliases.md)\.
 Note that you can't manage provisioned concurrency settings on the alias while the routing configuration is in place\.

 **Note**
- Provisioned Concurrency is not supported on $LATEST\.
+ Provisioned Concurrency is not supported on the unpublished version of the function \($LATEST\)\.
 Ensure your client application is not pointing to $LATEST before configuring provisioned concurrency\.

 **To allocate provisioned concurrency for an alias or version**